-This page provides you with Ceo resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Ceo resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Ceo resume.

 As a CEO you have multiple qualities: you’re a leader, you have lead businesses and set examples for those further down the chain and you are able to understand economics, even payroll and bookkeeping as finance plays a crucial role in any business.
 These qualities are often required from a CEO and we want to make sure you highlight those.

 As a CEO, you have experience and you are successful: we want to make sure your resume broadcasts this message loud and clear!

 Let’s start from the format: there’s no doubt the gold medal here goes to the reverse-chronological layout: it presents your freshest wins up front.

 Friendly tones are far better than a simple fact-to-fact style as it can often be off-putting.
 What is more, you don’t want to add a funny undertone rather a serious but warm undertone instead.